Flyers’ Mikael Renberg Trade Tree Still Helping NHL Teams Today

 Current Star Players Involved with the Tree

-There are countless star players that are still currently involved with this trade tree, even though they are no longer counted if they sign with another team in free agency.
+There are countless star players who are still currently involved with this trade tree, even though they are no longer counted if they sign with another team in free agency.

 Some significant players that are involved in this trade tree that have yet to be mentioned are:

-Some of the impacts of the Renberg trade range from minor to major in the case of the trade tree, but the fact is that a trade in 1997 still links to some moves today.
-Current roster players on the Flyers that were a part of the tree include Tippett, Couturier, and Atkinson.
+Some of the impacts of the Renberg trade range from minor to major in the case of the trade tree, but the fact is that a move in 1997 still links to some moves today.
+Current roster players on the Flyers that were a part of the tree include Tippett and Couturier.
 Even their general manager (GM) Danny Briere was involved in this tree before he signed with the Flyers.
 With loads of draft picks and young players still active in this tree, it doesn’t seem to be ending anytime soon.
 It might just be the beginning.